JeremySorensen/spinner/README.md

 # JeremySorensen.github.io

-The use the Big Wheel go to http://JeremySorensen.github.io Use of the site is restricted to non commercial personal and church use.
+To use the Big Wheel go to http://JeremySorensen.github.io

+Use of the site is restricted to non commercial personal and church use.

 You can also download the whole folder as a zip file from this github page.
 If you open index.html in a web browser it will work without an internet connection.